June 11, 2026, 3:51 pm | Read time: 5 minutes

 2 to 3 Days, Total of 20 Sets

-Basic Exercises as the “Foundation,” Curl as the “Icing”
+Basic Exercises as “Foundation,” Curl as “Icing”

 Three Guidelines for Bicep Training